 A conviction for a drug crime, or

-Convictions for two (2) or more crimes where the total prison sentences add up to five (5) years or more.
+Convictions for two (2) or more crimes Where the overall prison sentences add up to five (5) years or more.
 14

-Avoiding deportation or inadmissibility is a major priority for immigrants accused of crimes.
-The ideal outcome is to avoid a conviction for a deportable crime or an inadmissible crime in the first place.
+Avoiding deportation or inadmissibility is a major priority for immigrants Accused of crimes.
+The perfect outcome is to avoid a conviction for a crime or an inadmissible deportable crime in the first place.

 2. Post-Conviction Relief Based on Ineffective Assistance of Counsel

-Criminal defense lawyers who don't understand immigration law may advise their clients to plead guilty or "no contest" to crimes without fully understanding how the plea can threaten their immigration status.
-Had the immigrants known the whole story, they never would have accepted the deal.
+Criminal defense lawyers Who Do not Understand Their immigration law May advise clients to plead guilty or "no contest" to crimes without fully understanding how the plea can threaten Their immigration status.
+Had the immigrants Known the whole story, They Never Would Have accepted the deal.

-But the Sixth Amendment to the United States Constitution, which is part of the Bill of Rights , provides all criminal defendants with the right to a fair trial.
-15 If a non-citizen defendant's lawyer does a bad enough job, the defendant can argue that this right was violated by "ineffective assistance of counsel."
+But the Sixth Amendment to the United States Constitution, Which is part of the Bill of Rights , Provides all defendants criminal With the right to a fair trial.
+15 If a non-citizen defendant's lawyer does a bad enough job, the defendant can argue That esta right was violated by "ineffective assistance of counsel."
 16

 Your constitutional right to a fair trial is violated by an incompetent attorney.

-In the next sections of this article, we discuss procedural tools that a non-citizen facing deportation or inadmissibility and his / her attorney can use to overturn a prior conviction.
-With all of these tools, ineffective assistance of counsel is a common reason for judges to grant post-conviction relief.
+In the next sections of this article, we discuss procedural tools That a non-citizen facing deportation or inadmissibility and his / her attorney can use to overturn a prior conviction.
+With all of relief These tools, ineffective assistance of counsel is a common reason for Judges to grant post-conviction.

-Your guilty plea became final after March of 2010.
+Your guilty plea Became end after March of 2010.
 19

-Example : Jose is from Honduras but has been a lawful permanent resident of the U.S. for over 40 years.
-He has even served in the U.S. Armed Forces and fought in Vietnam.
+Example : Jose is from Honduras but has-been a lawful permanent resident of the US for over 40 years.
+I've even served in the US Armed Forces and Fought in Vietnam.

-Jose is caught with a large amount of marijuana in his tractor-trailer.
+Jose is caught with a large amount of marijuana in His tractor-trailer.
 His lawyer advises him to plead guilty to transportation of a controlled substance .
-His lawyer tells him he doesn't need to worry about any immigration consequences of a conviction because he has been in the country so long.
+His lawyer tells him I does not need to worry about any immigration Consequences of a conviction Because He Has Been in the country so long.
 So Jose pleads guilty.

-It turns out that his lawyer is wrong -- transportation of a controlled substance is a deportable crime.
-But Jose may be eligible to have his conviction vacated -- and avoid deportation -- because of the bad advice he got from his lawyer.
+It turns out His lawyer That is wrong - transportation of a controlled substance is a deportable crime.
+But Jose May be eligible to Have His conviction vacated - and avoid deportation - Because of the bad advice I got from His lawyer.
 20

 3. Motions for Re-Sentencing

-A motion for re-sentencing is one way to receive post-conviction relief that can eliminate the immigration consequences of a conviction.
+A motion for re-sentencing is one way to receive post-conviction relief immigration That Can Eliminate the Consequences of a conviction.

-You can be made inadmissible if you have more than one criminal conviction and the total sentences you receive add up to five (5) years or more; 23 and
+You can be made inadmissible if You have more than one criminal conviction and the sentences you receive all add up to five (5) years or more; 23 and

-You can be made inadmissible if you are convicted of a crime of moral turpitude. . . unless the maximum sentence for that crime is one (1) year or less, AND your actual sentence is six (6) months or less.
+You can be made if you are inadmissible Convicted of a crime of moral turpitude. . .
+UNLESS maximum sentence for the crime That is one (1) year or less, AND present your sentence is six (6) months or less.
 24

-Therefore -- depending on the nature of your conviction -- you may be able to eliminate the immigration consequences of the conviction by having your sentence reduced.
-An attorney who is experienced with this form of post-conviction relief can submit a motion for re-sentencing to the judge who handled your sentence initially.
+THEREFORE - Depending on the nature of your conviction - You May Be Able to Eliminate the Consequences of the conviction immigration by having your sentence reduced.
+Who is an attorney experienced with esta form of post-conviction relief can submit a motion for re-sentencing judge to the WHO handled your sentence initially.

-Getting a conviction changed from a felony to a misdemeanor may also eliminate the immigration consequences of the conviction.
+Getting a conviction changed from a felony to a misdemeanor May Also immigration Eliminate the Consequences of the conviction.

-Reducing a felony conviction to a misdemeanor may be a viable form of post-conviction relief if both of the following are true:
+Reducing a felony conviction to a misdemeanor May be a feasible form of post-conviction relief if Both of the following are true:

-"Wobblers” are crimes that can be classified as either a misdemeanor or a felony depending on the sentence that the judge decides to give the defendant.
+"Wobblers" That can be crimes are classified as Either a misdemeanor or a felony Depending on the sentence That the judge decide to give the defendant.
 27

 Some common "wobbler" crimes in California include:

-If you are convicted of a wobbler crime as a felony and sentenced to probation, the judge may reduce your conviction to a misdemeanor after your probation has been completed -- if you can demonstrate to the court that you 've been rehabilitated.
-31 You are less likely to be deported if your conviction is changed from a felony to a misdemeanor.
+If you are Convicted of a crime as a felony wobbler and Sentenced to probation, the judge May your conviction reduced to a misdemeanor after your probation has-been completed. - If you can Demonstrate to the court that you 've been rehabilitated 31 You are less likely to be Deported if your conviction is changed from a felony to a misdemeanor.

-Example : Hans is a German citizen living in the U.S. on a green card.
-When he is 19, he is involved in a burglary of a store.
-The prosecutor charges the crime as a felony, and Hans is convicted of felony burglary-but receives felony probation as a sentence.
+Example : Hans is a German citizen living in the US on a green card.
+When I is 19, I is Involved in a burglary of a store.
+The prosecutor charges the crime as a felony, and Hans is Convicted of felony burglary-but Receives felony probation as a sentence.

-Hans is concerned about possibly being deported or inadmissible because of his conviction.
-He and his criminal immigration attorney therefore petition the judge to reduce his conviction to a misdemeanor, making it less likely that there will be immigration consequences.
+Hans is Concerned about Being Deported or possibly inadmissible Because of His conviction.
+He and criminal immigration attorney THEREFORE His petition the judge to reduce His conviction to a misdemeanor, making it less likely That There Will Be Consequences immigration.

-Seeing that Hans has stuck to the terms of his probation and has a clean record otherwise, the judge agrees.
+Hans Seeing That has stuck to the terms of His probation and has a clean record Otherwise, the judge AGREES.

-5. Motions to Withdraw a Guilty or No-Contest Plea
+5. Motions to Withdraw Guilty Plea or No-Contest

-One of the more common, and tragic, scenarios in criminal immigration law is where a non-citizen pleads guilty to a minor offense -- often a drug crime -- because s / he doesn't understand that even a minor conviction can in some cases lead to deportation or inadmissibility.
+One of the more common, and tragic, criminal scenarios Where in immigration law is a non-citizen pleads guilty to a minor offense - Often a drug crime - Because s / he does not Understand That even a minor conviction can in some cases lead to deportation or inadmissibility.

 Before the judge has handed down your sentence, OR

-Within six (6) months after the judgment is final, IF you are granted a sentence of probation.
+Within six (6) months after the end judgment is, IF you are Granted a sentence of probation.
 33

-To withdraw a plea in California, you need to be able to show "good cause" to do so.
+To withdraw a plea in California, you need to be reliable to show "good cause" to do so.
 34

-Example : Julio, a native of El Salvador and a lawful permanent resident of the U.S., is charged with possession of marijuana .
-He decides to plead guilty to the charge, and he is sentenced to three years of probation.
-Neither he, his lawyer, nor the judge accepting his plea realizes that this could make him deportable.
+Example : July, a native of El Salvador and a lawful permanent resident of the US, is charged With possession of marijuana .
+I decide to plead guilty to the charge, and I is Sentenced to three years of probation.
+Neither he, His lawyer, nor the judge accepting His plea realizes That This Could make him deportable.

-Not long after, U.S. immigration authorities contact Julio and inform him that he is subject to deportation for this conviction.
-Julio and his lawyer move to withdraw his plea, and the judge grants the motion -- Julio's ignorance of the immigration consequences of his plea is considered good cause to do so.
+Not long after, contact US immigration Authorities in July and inform him That I is subject to deportation for esta conviction.
+July and his lawyer His move to withdraw plea, and the judge grants the motion - Julio's ignorance of the Immigration Consequences of His plea is Considered good cause to do so.
 36

-The motion to withdraw a plea can therefore be a form of Padilla motion - if your guilty plea became final on or after March 2010.
+The motion to withdraw a plea THEREFORE can be a form of Padilla motion - if your guilty plea Became end on or after March 2010.
 38

 5.1.
 Motions to withdraw a plea based on Penal Code 1016.5 PC